Suggested Books About Cryptography

 The Codebreakers: The Comprehensive History of Secret Communication from Ancient Times to the Internet, by David Kahn, is enormous and fairly expensive, but it is the authoritative reference.

-Applied Cryptography: Protocols, Algorithms, and Source Code in C, by Bruce Schneier, has been used as the text for a graduate-level cryptography course at many universities.
-It contains detailed analysis of cryptographic theory.
-It also has practical calculations of the expected time to break various systems on reasonable hardware platforms.
+Applied Cryptography: Protocols, Algorithms, and Source Code in C, by Bruce Schneier, has been used as the text for a graduate-level cryptography course at many universities, but it is quite outdated.
+Matthew Green's essay points out how badly outdated it was in 2011.

 Handbook of Applied Cryptography, by Alfred J. Menezes, Paul C. van Oorschot and Scott A. Vanstone, is more academic than Schneier's book.
 It's available for free download of PDF files.